captainalan/xah-bot/README.md

 Xah Bot is at the service of the Xah Lee fans Discord server.

+See the [notes](./notes.md) in this repository for more detailed, information, technica how-to, etc.

 ## Planned functionality

 - [ ] Search [xahlee.info](xahlee.info) and related sites' content